IsaccBarker/svm/README.md

 <h2 align="center"><s>Shitty</s> Simple Virtual Machine</h2>

 #### Legal
 <sub>There's a lot of Oracle shady business that happens.
-If I'm carful here, I should keep the rights to this software, keeping it free and open, and, most importantly, away from Oracle's slimy grasp.</br>This is why things might be phrased weird.</sub>
+If I'm carful here, I should keep the rights to this software, keeping it free and open, and, most importantly, away from Oracle's slimy grasp.
+This is why things might be phrased weird.</sub>

 # About
 Welcome to SVM!
 SVM aims to be able to understand and run Java 8 SE bytecode.
 Written in C99 and using only standard headers, it's very portable.
 It minimizes dynamic allocation wherever possible, and uses efficient techniques for the rest.